hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/pessimistic-locking.md

 FOR UPDATE SKIP LOCKED;
 ```

-Can be rephrased as a *valid* Oracle query as:
+Can be rephrased as a *valid* Oracle query as shown below:

 ```sql
 select *